jackysunhz/MyPathTracer/README.md

 `./MyPathTracer`

 Additional notes:
-* If you get an "Assertion failed" error, you probably built the object with some cmake support tools.
+* If you get an "Assertion failed" error, you are probably building the object with some cmake support tools.
 You might need to change the relative paths to the model objects in *main.cpp*(line 23), since *CMakeLists.txt* is not guaranteed to be in the parent folder of the .exe file.
 If you're not familiar with relative paths you can simply replace the paths in *main.cpp* with absolute paths to the .obj files on your local machine.
 * The program uses multithreading via [OpenMP](https://www.openmp.org/), which is supported by most of the current compilers, but you can opt not to use it by editting *main.cpp*(line 46)

 #### Future work
 * Implement rough transparent materials.
 An amazing related [article](https://agraphicsguynotes.com/posts/glass_material_simulated_by_microfacet_bxdf/) and the referenced [paper](https://www.cs.cornell.edu/~srm/publications/EGSR07-btdf.html).
 * Implement bidirectional path tracing with multi importance sampling to boost renderer robustness when direct lighting is hard to sample(e.g. a scene lit mostly by diffused light).
 See reference No.4.
+* Create a GUI so that settings can be tuned more easily rather than having to change *main.cpp*.
 * Optimize BVH structure with SAH(Surface Area Heuristic) method.
 * More will come up after I crack down current objectives.